tinylib/msgp/README.md

 //go:generate msgp
 ```

-The `msgp` command will generate serialization methods for all exported struct
+The `msgp` command will generate serialization methods for all exported type declarations in the file.
-definitions in the file.
-You will need to include that directive in every file that contains structs that
-need code generation.

 You can [read more about the code generation options here](http://github.com/tinylib/msgp/wiki/Using-the-Code-Generator).